Skip to main content

 The Verdict

 The ELEMIS Cleansing Balm turns the most mundane skincare step into a ritual.
-The balm-to-oil transformation is genuinely satisfying, and your skin feels nourished after cleansing — the opposite of most cleansers.
+The balm-to-oil transformation is immensely satisfying, and your skin feels nourished after cleansing — the opposite of most cleansers.
 One of those products that converts skeptics into loyalists.
+We recommend starting here.

 Check Price on Amazon